AaronAOliver/AaronAOliver.github.io/_pages/research.md

 I am interested in improving the efficiency of biofuel production and the sustainability of commercially grown algae using bioinformatic approaches.
 Much of my work is funded from partnerships with companies interested in the commercial applications of my research.

-In prior work, I have [revealed genetic factors that improve suitability for biofuel production](/publications/AlgaeGenome2021) and
-[simulated the reaction of a keystone crustacean to the potential impacts of climate change](/publications/DaphniaPulicaria2022).
+In prior work, I [characterized an algae farm's most productive strain](/publications/AlgaeGenome2021) and [simulated the reaction of a keystone crustacean to the potential impacts of climate change](/publications/DaphniaPulicaria2022).
 My current and future dissertation work is centered around algal polysaccharides and the microbes that degrade them, which have implications in energy production, aquaculture, and marine ecosystem dynamics.